inan-mahmud/zs-flutter/README.md

 ```

 ## Conclusion
-If there is any issue occured running the project setup contact me through - Email - inan.mahmud1992@gmail.com.
+If there any issue is occured while running the project contact me through - Email - inan.mahmud1992@gmail.com.